Series: Meeting with God

 Meditating

-Don Whitney describes it like this: “If reading the Bible can be compared to cruising the width of a clear, sparkling lake in a motorboat, studying the Bible is like slowly crossing that same lake in a glass-bottomed boat.”
+Donald Whitney describes it like this: “If reading the Bible can be compared to cruising the width of a clear, sparkling lake in a motorboat, studying the Bible is like slowly crossing that same lake in a glass-bottomed boat.”
 Crossing the lake in a motorboat gives us a sweeping overview of the lake, and we can get an idea of its depths from just being out on the boat.
+It’s important to get that overview.
 But the glass-bottom boat of studying the Bible takes you beneath the surface for the clarity and detail that would be otherwise impossible for those who just pass by quickly.

 Ezra 7:10 -- “For Ezra had set his heart to study the Law of the Lord, and to do it and to teach his statutes and rules in Israel.”

 Ezra had come to Jerusalem to teach the people the laws of God and to lead them in the worship of God.
-His heart was set on studying and living out and teaching God’s law to the people.
-His passion was for the Word of God.
+His heart was set on studying, living out, and teaching God’s law to His people.
+Ezra’s passion was for the Word of God.
 Ezra 7:9 tells us that “the good hand of his God was on him.”
 It pleases God when His people have hearts devoted to His word.

 But how do we study God’s word?

-Here are the only two things that you need:
+There are two primary things that you need :

-ii.
-The man who wrote this part of scripture, Paul, probably knew Christ better than any other man living at that time and had even encountered Christ personally on the road to Damascus.
-He knew God intimately and yet it is clear from this passage that He was consistently amazed and astounded at the person and works of God.
+Paul, the author of this passage, probably knew Christ better than any other man living at that time and had even encountered Christ personally on the road to Damascus.
+He knew God intimately, and yet it is clear from this passage that He was consistently amazed and astounded at the person and works of God.
 If Paul, who knew God so well, could speak this way of God, may we never think that we can grow tired of God’s Word.

-If you have these things, you can study.
-Everything you need is in the text.
+Everything you need is in the text .
 Using the Bible to study the Bible is called inductive study.
-This kind of study brings you directly to the word of God apart from another’s understanding or interpretation.
+This kind of study brings you directly to the word of God apart from someone else’s understanding or interpretation.
 It involves three skills:

-This is essentially the method that is used at this church’s Wednesday night Bible studies.
+This is essentially the method that is used here at the Capitol Hill Baptist Church for our Wednesday night Bible studies.
 Let’s try it with Romans 12:1.

 Romans 12:1